It’s Sunday, and you’re trying to relax.

 Depending on the approach you take, you may have to learn conditional formatting, an Excel formula or two, a bit of Visual Basic, and understand what the developer tab is…

-If that’s how you feel, you’re probably already thinking about Excel calendar alternatives.
+We know, you’re probably already thinking about Excel calendar alternatives.

 Well, here’s one for you: ClickUp!